 Top Daytona Beach Golf Courses to Get in the Zone

-Known as home for stock car racing’s Super Bowl and as the “world’s most famous beach,” Daytona Beach also serves as a hotbed for world-class golf.
+Known the “world’s most famous beach,” Daytona Beach also serves as a hotbed for world-class golf.
 In fact, the city ranks among Florida’s fastest growing golf destinations.
-Daytona houses dozens of courses — many designed by the sport’s legends — with Golf Digest ranking Daytona Beach in the top 15 places to play in the nation.
-Get in the zone and check out these top Daytona Beach golf courses.
+Daytona houses dozens of courses — many designed by the sport’s legends — with Golf Digest ranking Daytona Beach in the top 15 places to play in the U.S. Get in the zone and check out these top Daytona Beach golf courses.

 Top 8 Daytona Beach Golf Courses to Play on Vacation

 Daytona Beach Golf Club (South Course)

 Perhaps not as challenging as the accompanying North Course, DBGC’s South Course holds an honorable distinction.
 It was designed by one of golf’s great course architects: Scotland’s Donald Ross.
 He also designed Pinehurst No. 2 (North Carolina), Oakland Hills (Michigan) and Florida’s own Seminole Golf Club — all among the nation’s most prestigious courses.

 Established in 1921, South Course dates among the state’s first golf courses and offers a mostly open, relatively flat layout with palm and pine trees lining the stretches.